AppointmentGuru/AppointmentGuru-Website/help/how-do-notifications-work.md

 By default, all notifications are sent automatically (except Payment reminders) unless you've specified that they mustn't be sent when taking action on an appointment.

-Next is [editing notifications](/help/edit-notifications), customising the text to suit your needs.
+Learn more about [editing notifications](/help/edit-notifications), where you can customise the text to suit your needs.

 ### Related articles